 Oklahoma: Cell phone laws, legislation

-Cell phone, text messaging news: State Sen. Todd Gollihare has filed a handheld cell phone bill for the 2024 session.
-It comes with a fine of up to $100 (including fees) for violators, but without points.
-The fine would be the same as the current fine for texting & driving while behind the wheel.
-Ford's plan applies while the vehicle is in motion.
+Cell phone, text messaging news: A 2025 bill that would prohibit handheld cell phone use in active school and construction zones has cleared the House and been sent to the Senate.
+Fine of up to $100.
 State Sen. Ron Sharp proposed a handheld cell phone bill for the 2020 session, but the plan died in committee.
-"We have to do something right now to protect property and protect our lives," Sharp said, citing the ineffectiveness of the … [Read more...]
+"We have to do something right now to protect property and protect our lives," Sharp said, citing the ineffectiveness of the state's texting & driving law.
+Sharp says it's an uphill climb in the state for distracted driving measures, with lawmakers focused on "individual … [Read more...]

 Montana: Cell phone laws, legislation

-Distracted driving update: A plan to require local laws restricting cell phone use by drivers advanced in the Senate in 2023 but was tabled by a House committee in early April.
-The measure sought to block any full bans on cell phone operation, but allows for hands-free laws.
-At least 13 Montana cities have adopted laws against electronic distracted driving.
-They include Missoula, Bozeman, Billings, Helena, Whitefish, Butte-Silver Bow, Hamilton, Great Falls, Baker and Columbia Falls.
+Distracted driving update: The Senate gave solid approval to a hands-free bill in early March 2025, sending it on the House.
+The measure from state Sen. Sara Novak would establish fines of up to $250 for handheld cell phone use and texting.
+At least 14 Montana cities have adopted laws against electronic distracted driving.
+They include Missoula, Bozeman, Billings, Helena, Libby, Whitefish, Butte-Silver Bow, Hamilton, Great Falls, Baker and Columbia Falls.
 Countywide bans are in effect in Butte-Silver Bow and Anaconda-Deer Lodge.
-Montana is the only state … [Read more...]
+Montana is the only state without some kind of texting & … [Read more...]

 Recent Comments